Plot: Santa shares his story about his first Christmas.

 Plus, remember that thing I noted in the Rankin/Bass Rudolph review?
 About how it kinda fixed the problem with the moral that the song had by having everyone change their ways and apologize to Rudolph for how they acted before he saved Christmas instead of making it seem like he only gained respect and adoration because his nose finally proved useful to society?

 No one apologizes to Rudolph when he returns or says they were wrong for how they treated him.
 No one really shows respect for him until Santa asks Rudolph to light the way on his sleigh.

 You could argue that they changed their minds about Rudolph before then by him defeating Stormella, but there are a few of problems with that.

 First, he didn’t so much defeat Stormella as he just magically wished her evil away.

 Second, the storm is still occurring either way, so ‘defeating’ her ultimately did little to nothing.

 Third, Zoey stepped on the bridge and caused the storm to begin with.
 And why did she step on the bridge?
-Because she was looking for Rodolph!
+Because she was looking for Rudolph!
 Meaning he, by proxy, sorta caused the problem in the first place.

-There are definitely worse things to watch, and it’s not like the movie is really pushing bad messages, but it’s very lazily written, isn’t that Christmas-y and there are much better things you could be spending your time or money on.
+There are definitely worse things to watch, and it’s not like the movie is really pushing bad messages, but it’s very lazily written, isn’t that Christmassy, and there are much better things you could be spending your time or money on.